Accreditation in 2015

 Press accreditation does not provide access to the Show Desk, Backstage Area, Commentators Area or the Technical Areas, and is not valid as a concert ticket.

 PHOTOGRAPHERS POOL A • A maximum of 10 pool photographers have access to the arena during the entire live shows, and can work under excellent conditions in a designated area in front of the stage.
 Access is limited to world's biggest news- and photo agencies.
-Access requests should be submitted before the 11th of April to Mr. Jarmo Siim ([email protected]).
+Access requests should be submitted before the closing of the system to Mr. Jarmo Siim ([email protected]).

 PHOTOGRAPHERS POOL B • A maximum of 1 pool photographer per participating country has access to the arena at the end of each show, when the winners appear on stage.
 Pool badges will be distributed on-site at the sole discretion of each delegation's Head of Press and the EBU.